What affects cost planning for moves in Harlow

 Moves cost more when handling takes longer than expected.
 The biggest drivers are loading distance, stairs or lift capacity, and where the van can legally and safely stop.
 Short journeys can still total higher costs if the carry is long or the team must re-park.

 Distance across town matters less than throughput.
 If a ground-floor flat allows the van to park outside the door, items flow quickly.
 If parking is in a permit zone a street away, the extra walking and shuttling extend the schedule.
-Managed buildings can add time through lift bookings, loading bay slots, and security check-in.
+Managed buildings can add time through lift bookings, loading-bay slots and security check-in.
 Traffic timing around school-run or peak periods can compress loading windows and delay travel.
+It also reflects how neighbourhood layout changes moving time.
+Scheduling pressure becomes clearer in Harlow demand patterns at different times.

 | Cost driver | What changes the time | Why it affects total cost |